 WHAT IF WE DON’T DO THIS CONSISTENTLY?

 Any interaction and stimulation will benefit your child in a positive way.
-I believe that once you begin the program, you will see what an intellectual your baby really is, learning just for the sake of it.
+I believe that once you begin the program, you will see how intelligent your baby really is – learning just for the sake of it.
 Whether your baby learns to read, or just learns more about the world around them, you have succeeded in satisfying their thirst for knowledge.

 WILL FOLLOWING THIS PROGRAM MAKE MY CHILD SMARTER?